 - Sensation of having a full bowel

-- Longer time than normal between bowel movements
+- Lastly, longer time than normal between bowel movements occurs

 Management of constipation

 In most cases, there is no need to consult a doctor for treatment.
-Some of the measures that can relieve constipation include:
+In addition, some of the measures that can provide relief include: